nickcellini/DDS-Case-Study-ACQN/README.md

 ## The purpose of this project was to evaluate the US craft beer market by state and create a compelling pitch based on this analysis.
 This can be found in the presentation "Case Study - Project 1 - Final.pptx"

 ## The codebook for this project lists all data files used, along with all analysis steps for the project.
-It can be found at "MSDS Project 1 codebook.pptx"
+It can be found at "MSDS Project 1 Codebook.pdf"

 ## Assignments in the project: